 A 25p coin represented decimal equivalent of the rarely seen 5 shilling Crown.
 It had been issued 4 times between 1971 and 1981 to commemorate significant royal events.
 Minted from either cupronickel and or just silver, they show no face value but are legal tender if rarely ever recognised.
 Last one marked a Royal Wedding.
 Reverse portrays conjoined heads of Prince Charles and Lady Diana.

-Decimilisation didn't alter value of the British pound, so the existing quid note actually long continued until 1984.
+Decimilisation didn't alter value of the pound upon which British currency is based, so the existing quid note actually long continued until 1984.
 Two colour revisions from 1978 both featured Sir Isaac Newton lastly on reverse.
-Inflation however, then demanded handier durability of the current coin.
+Inflation has however, then demanded handier durability of the current coin.

 Five pound coins were likewise issued alongside the 25p, and since 1990 they replaced the Crown to continue same size for marking more special occasions almost annually.
 I once purchased a few from the Post Office on assurance they are legal tender.
 Banks readily recognised them, unlike most places.
 Some are expensive proofs, depending on the content of silver and gold, even platinum.